JoannaKang/whats-in-my-fridge/README.md

 <p align="center"><img width="624" alt="Screen Shot 2020-12-12 at 4 17 02 PM" src="https://user-images.githubusercontent.com/34419390/101989059-b76b7a80-3c95-11eb-850e-45083e681589.png"></p>
 <h2><p align="center">Manage your grocery list📝, Get meal plan ideas!💡</p></h2>
 <p align="center">"What's in my fridge" is a grocery list app for helping you to keep your fridge nice and clean </br>
-This app is developed by Joanna Kang as solo project for the coding bootcamp <a href="https://codeworks.me">Codeworks</a></p>
+This app is developed by Sooyeon Kang as solo project for the coding bootcamp <a href="https://codeworks.me">Codeworks</a></p>

 ## ✨Main features<br/>